BlinkTagInc/gtfs-to-chart/README.md

 `skipImport`

-Skips importing GTFS into MongoDB.
+Skips importing GTFS into SQLite.
 Useful if you are rerunning with an unchanged GTFS file.
 If you use this option and the GTFS file hasn't been imported, you'll get an error.

     gtfs-to-chart --skipImport